chetra-seng/aditi-frontend-react/slides.md

 # What are we doing today 🚀

-- A small Counter Dashboard with vanilla JS and React
+- Build a Counter Dashboard with vanilla JS and React
 - Setup development environment for React
-- Understand how react work
+- Understand what React is and how it works
+- Learn about Virtual DOM and JSX
+- Master JSX rules and styling in React
+- Understand Props and passing data between components
-- Deep dive in virtual dom and JSX
+- Deep dive into React Hooks (useState, useEffect)
-- Know the different between class vs Functional components
+- Learn the difference between Class vs Functional components
-- Learn React Props
-- Use React hooks like useState, useEffect
-- Simple demo: useState and useEffect
-- Apply those knowledge with todo list
+- Build a complete Todo List application
+- Apply all concepts in a real project

 ---
 layout: two-cols